huggingface/accelerate/README.md

           optimizer.step()
 ```

 Want to learn more?
-Check out the [documentation](https://huggingface.co/docs/accelerate) or have look at our [examples](https://github.com/huggingface/accelerate/tree/main/examples).
+Check out the [documentation](https://huggingface.co/docs/accelerate) or have a look at our [examples](https://github.com/huggingface/accelerate/tree/main/examples).

 ## Launching script